Countly/countly-sdk-android/README.md

 ###2.
 Set up SDK

-* Call `Countly.sharedInstance().init(this, "https://YOUR_SERVER", "YOUR_APP_KEY", "OPTIONAL_DEVICE_ID")` in your main activity onCreate, which requires your App key and the URL of your Countly server (use `https://cloud.count.ly` for Countly Cloud).
+* Call `Countly.sharedInstance().init(this, "https://YOUR_SERVER", "YOUR_APP_KEY", "OPTIONAL_DEVICE_ID")` in your `Application` subclass' `onCreate` (preferred) or in your main activity `onCreate`, which requires your App key and the URL of your Countly server (use `https://cloud.count.ly` for Countly Cloud).
 You can either specify your own Device ID, or omit this parameter and add OpenUDID service (it will generate unique device ID automatically) to your `AndroidManifest.xml`:

 <pre class="prettyprint">
 &lt;service android:name=&quot;org.openudid.OpenUDID_service&quot;&gt;